BrentPearce/obviousGameObfuscator/analysis.md

 especially helpful.

 Stepping back we can consider that the program creates two files one called gameState and the other called gameState.hash.
-These are likely where the game parameters are stored durring and after runtime.
+These are likely where the game parameters are stored durring and after runtime (indeed they are).
 Examining the contents of these files(shown below) we see that there must some sort of encoding and hashing.

 ![gameData contents](https://github.com/BrentPearce/obviousGameObfuscator/blob/master/resources/gameDataContents.png)

 ![gameData hash](https://github.com/BrentPearce/obviousGameObfuscator/blob/master/resources/gameData.hashCat.png)

-With this in mind we can starting think about the encoding scheme, and that the contents of gameData must be hashed somehow.
+With this in mind we can start thinking about the encoding scheme, and that the contents of gameData must be hashed somehow.
 Looking at the strings window we don't see any telltale 64(or 32) length string that could be used for a 64 (or 32 bit) encoding.
 So some other encoding scheme must be used.
 Additionally, looking at the imports we don't see any large cryptographic hashing functions being imported.
-While this doesn't preclude dynamic or runtime linking the fact, there is still a fairly large list of imports suggests that dynamic linking isn't used.
+While this doesn't preclude dynamic or runtime linking the fact that there is still a fairly large list of imports suggests that these linking stratagies aren't used.

 It's not unlikely, that either by sheer luck or trial and error, or with an educated guess, a hacker might look for an XOR encoding.
 Searching for an XOR opcode across the entire disassembly we see two offsets IDA Pro has kindly named